Settlements

 Be Careful

-You do not have to settle the case if you do not think it is fair.
+You do not have to settle the case if you believe that what you are being asked to do in the agreement is unfair.
 You do not have to speak to the other side without the Judge unless you want to.
 It is your right to have a trial.

 What to Do if the Settlement is Not Followed

 Sometimes, one party does not do what was agreed to in the Settlement.
-If this happens, either party can ask the court for help by filling out an Order to Show Cause or motion papers asking for a court date to explain the problem.
+If this happens, either party can ask the court for help by filling out an Order to Show Cause or motion papers asking for a court date to explain the problem to a judge.
+If your case has already been assigned to a judge, it is important to check with the judge’s Part Rules to learn which papers you need to file with the court.
+You may contact the court where your case is, to learn how to get a copy of the judge’s Part Rules.

-If you did not follow the Settlement, or you know you will not be able to follow the Settlement, you can ask the court for help changing the Settlement.
-For example, you may need more time to make a payment, or you may need to change a date.
+If you have not followed the Settlement or know that you are unable to follow it, then you can ask the court for help changing the Settlement.
+For example, you may need more time to make a payment or you may need to change a date.
 This may not be easy because you signed the Settlement and promised to do something already.
 You will have to give the court a good reason why the Settlement should be changed and bring any proof that may get the judge to agree with you.

-If the other side does not follow the Settlement you can ask the court for help making the other side comply with the Settlement.
-Sometimes the Stipulation of Settlement says what happens if either side does not comply.
+If the other party does not follow the Settlement, you can ask the court for help to make them do what they agreed to in the Settlement.
+Sometimes the Stipulation of Settlement says what happens if either side does not do what they agreed to.
 For example, the Stipulation of Settlement may say that one side can have a judgment if the other side does not comply.
-In this example, the order to show cause can ask the judge to order the judgment.
+In this example, one party can use the Order to Show Cause to ask the judge to order the judgment.
+A judgment is a final decision made by the court that decides a dispute.

 Read more about How to Ask the Court for Something in your case by making an Order to Show Cause or a Motion.